IBM/ACE-RISCV/verification/readme.md

 ### Non-goals

-On the journey to getting a fully verified virtualization stack, this project just considers a part of the necessary components (albeit an important one).
+A fully verified virtualization stack required a number of components, this project is focused on only one of those necessary components.
 There are several efforts which are complementary to the aims of this project:

 **Software**